 While the M&P C.O.R.E. optic mounting system uses plastic filler plates for different optics, it is one of the most robust factory optic mounting systems available.
 It includes 7 different filler plates and screws for a wide variety of optics, and the mounting screws for any compatible optic go directly and deeply into the slide (similar to the Shadow Systems optic mounting system) for a very solid and secure installation.
 The factory trigger with it's hinged safety design is this gun's biggest and possibly only flaw.
 The trigger isn't horrible by any means, but it is commonly replaced with a drastically improved trigger kit from Apex Tactical.

-*NOTE: All new M&P handguns (late 2021) are supposed to come with the new flat face trigger that comes in the new Shield Plus listed below, which is a definite improvement.
+*NOTE: All new M&P handguns (late 2021) now come with the new flat face trigger that comes with the new Shield Plus listed below, which is a definite improvement.

 Shown with a Holosun 508T optic

 Biggest Con: High Bore Axis

 The modularity of the Sig P320 fire control unit (FCU) is such a great innovation that comes with a really smooth trigger pull (especially with the X-series).
 You can essentially build multiple guns for different purposes with only one serialized FCU by simply purchasing additional slides/barrels and grip modules.
 The biggest downside to the Sig P320 series is that it has a very high bore axis for a striker fired gun which causes more muzzle flip compared to other guns in the same category.
 The increased muzzle flip isn't a night and day difference, but it is definitely noticeable.

 and RFV Tactical grip chop and texture

 Biggest Pro: Decent Trigger

 Biggest Con: Overall Design and Execution*